 The Kenyan case is also instructive because it highlights the way in which the opaque nature of digital technologies may undermine public confidence in electoral processes even when they generate considerable improvements.
-When opposition leaders rejected the official results in August 2017, they did not just suggest that there had been a number of specific problems; rather, they alleged that the digital system had facilitated rigging, that the whole system had been hacked, and that all of the results were 'computer-generated'.88 This accusation resonated with opposition supporters, whose confidence in elections had been eroded by past experience and recent events, including Msando's murder and questions over the IEBC's procurement processes.
+When opposition leaders rejected the official results in August 2017, they did not just suggest that there had been a number of specific problems; rather, they alleged that the digital system had facilitated rigging, that the whole system had been hacked, and that all of the results were "computer-generated".88 This accusation resonated with opposition supporters, whose confidence in elections had been eroded by past experience and recent events, including Msando's murder and questions over the IEBC's procurement processes.
 At the same time, the limited knowledge of many citizens and commentators regarding how digital processes actually work meant that it was extremely difficult to differentiate false claims from plausible ones.
-This was revealed in comical fashion when the opposition claimed to have a print-out of the log of activity on the IEBC's servers and distributed it at a press conference only for none of the media, analysts and observers present to have the skills necessary to be able to tell if it was genuine.
-89 circulated.
+This was revealed in comical fashion when the opposition claimed to have a print-out of the log of activity on the IEBC's servers and distributed it at a press conference only for none of the media, analysts and observers present to have the skills necessary to be able to tell if it was genuine.89

+It later transpired that the data provided at that event could not substantiate the claim of hacking (which is not to say that it did not occur), but this was long after reports of the accusation had been circulated.
 Unsurprisingly, ordinary citizens were no more confident that they knew what was going on than those employed to cover the process.
-A nationally representative survey conducted by IPSOS Kenya two months after the election found that just over half of all respondents felt that they "mostly don't understand" or "don't understand at all" what happened during the process of vote counting, and that only a minority of Kenyans (49%) believed that the victorious candidate had "really won".
+A nationally representative survey conducted by IPSOS Kenya two months after the elections found that just over half of all respondents felt that they "mostly don't understand" or "don't understand at all" what happened during the process of vote counting, and that only a minority of Kenyans (49%) believed that the victorious candidate had "really won".
 Thus, the use of new and improved digital processes did little to boost either the credibility of the polls, or public confidence in the legitimacy of the outcome.
-It is therefore important to keep in mind that the loss of transparency, which Yard argues often goes hand-in-hand with digitization, 90 may have a particularly detrimental impact on public confidence once rigging is alleged.
+That this happened in Kenya, where as we saw in an earlier section citizens tend to favour digital processes almost come what may, demonstrates just what a damaging effect these kinds of controversies can have.
+It is therefore important to keep in mind that the loss of transparency, which Yard argues often goes hand-in-hand with digitization,90 may have a particularly detrimental impact on public confidence once rigging is alleged.